Michael Steck (Indian agent)

-Michael Steck (1818–1880) was a physician, Indian Agent (1852–1863), and Superintendent of Indian Affairs (1863–1865) in New Mexico Territory.
+Michael Steck (1818–1880) was a medical doctor, Indian Agent (1852–1863), and Superintendent of Indian Affairs (1863–1865) in New Mexico Territory.

 Early life and education

-Steck was the eldest son born to John and Elizabeth Steck, in Hughesville, Pennsylvania, on October 8, 1818.
+Steck was the eldest son born to John and Elizabeth Hill Steck, in Hughesville, Pennsylvania, on October 8, 1818.
 He graduated in 1842, from Jefferson Medical College in Philadelphia.
 For a time he practiced medicine in Mifflinville, Pennsylvania, where he met and married his first wife, Roseanna Harvey.
 He came to New Mexico in 1849, as a contract physician for the U. S. Army, paid $1,554, with his wife who suffered from tuberculosis.